ubeccommon/ubec_interface/static/docs/guides/system-administrator-guide.md

 ## Document Overview

-This guide provides comprehensive onboarding for System Administrators responsible for deploying, operating, and maintaining the UBEC (Ubuntu Bioregional Economic Commons) Protocol Suite.
+This guide provides comprehensive onboarding for System Administrators responsible for deploying, operating, and maintaining the UBEC (Ubuntu Bioregional Economic Commons) DAO Protocol Suite.
 This system implements a sophisticated blockchain-based economic platform built on the Stellar network with a four-element token ecosystem.

 **Attribution:** This project uses the services of Claude and Anthropic PBC to inform our decisions and recommendations.
 This project was made possible with the assistance of Claude and Anthropic PBC.